 Your insurance on any one of our products is determined by an appraisal - a document stating the worth of the item in today’s market (which fluctuates depending on the given price of gold/gemstones).
 Moreover, it can also be certified anywhere by a GIA Certified Gemologist.
 If your jewellery items were lost or stolen, an insurance claim can be made, and the replacement value would be based on the appraisal.
 That is why it is so important to have your jewellery appraisals updated every three to five years.
 Check out the appraisals section of our website to learn more about the appraisals that we offer.

-For more protection, try this surefire method of keeping your ring looking its best at home: Grab a toothbrush and some dish soap, mixing it in a small bowl filled with hot water.
-Following this, take your ring and drop it in the bowl, letting it soak for about ten minutes.
-After that, take the ring out with tongs - as the water will be very hot - and gently brush it until all dirt has been removed.
-Finally, submerge the ring back into the bowl and rinse off the soap with cold water.
+Alternatively, you can try this surefire method of keeping your rings looking their best at home: Grab a toothbrush and some dish soap.
+Mix the soap in a small bowl filled with hot water.
+Following this, take your ring(s) and drop it in the bowl, letting it soak for about ten minutes.
+After that, take the ring(s) out with tongs - as the water will be very hot - and gently brush it until all dirt has been removed.
+Finally, submerge the ring(s) back into the bowl and rinse off the soap with cold water.